 an experience.
 This knowledge shouldn’t be dismissed.
 For example when

-we loose our temper there is the feeling that we aren’t acting based on
+we lose our temper there is the feeling that we aren’t acting based on

 our free will, we know that we lost control for some moments